Bylaws

 - Share individual program assessment tools (rubrics) and make changes to improve shared rubrics.

-- Provide a forum to discuss how to involve the GSBS in Inter-professional Education activities and play an active role in the university QEP.
+- Provide a forum to discuss how to involve the GSBS in Inter-professional Education (IPE) activities and play an active role in the university IPE.

 - Provide a forum to discuss changes within the teaching and learning field and other related topics (to ensure innovation within the GSBS).